 Since most online conversations are public, customers can freely share both their positive and negative experiences with a huge audience.
 That’s a lot of power in their hands!

-Luckily, social media makes it just as easy for you to join these conversations.
-Through comments, retweets, and other share actions, you have the ability to impact the story your customers are telling and how it connects to your brand.
+Social media makes it just as easy for you to join these conversations.
+Through comments, videos, retweets, and other share actions, you have the ability to impact the story your customers are telling and how it connects to your brand.

 When you join these types of conversations, you make yourself and your brand more personable.
 This creates an emotional connection with them that bridges the gap between your store simply being somewhere they shop and a brand that resonates with and understands them on a deeper level.